Review the PPSC Health Sciences Biology Sequence Chart.

 Our program is locally and nationally accredited so our graduates do transfer state to state.

-If a student is accepted into the PPSC or other AAS/Nursing program, yes.
+If a student is accepted into the PPSC AAS Nursing program, yes.

 There are other Dual-Enrollment options where it is possible to start the upper-division Nursing courses, but students must be admitted into those 4-year institutions.
 Students should research on their own and communicate directly with the institutions of their choice to verify admissions processes, general education requirements, Financial Aid and military funding streams.